Table Of Contents

 Can Diet Affect Your Period?

 Yes.
 Dieting can cause a change in your menstrual cycle because of the lack of required amount of carbs by your body.
 However, poor nutrition or not eating a sufficient number of calories needed by your body affects the body’s hormones and can delay your period.

 Also, read – Is It Normal to Gain Weight During Your Period?

 The answer is yes.
 When you are on a low-carb diet, you are likely to miss your period diet, resulting in rapid weight reduction or dropping too many pounds.
 However, to put this in check, you have to watch your calorie intake to be sure it’s around 1,600 to 2,200 daily.

 While starting ketosis, low carbs affect the period flow.
 According to certified dietitian Mary Jane Brown, Ph.D, many women may experience amenorrhea, the unusual absence of a monthly period of three months or more while observing an extremely low-carb food known as keto.

-However, hypothalamic amenorrhea, which is caused by lack of sufficient carbs needed by the body, weight loss, anxiety, or too much activity and workouts, is the most prevalent cause.
+However, hypothalamic amenorrhea, caused by a lack of sufficient carbs needed by the body, weight loss, anxiety, or too much activity and workouts, is the most prevalent cause.

 Amenorrhea is caused by a decrease in various hormones, including gonadotropin-releasing hormones, which initiate the menstrual cycle.”
 A keto diet can change your menstrual cycle.